lostpebble/pullstate/docs/async-server-rendering.md

 3. Once there is no more async state to resolve, we can pull out the snapshot of our Pullstate instance - and we stuff that into our HTML to be hydrated on the client.

-## Selectively resolving async state on the server
+## Excluding async state from resolving on the server

 If you wish to have the regular behaviour of `useBeckon()` but you don't actually want the server to resolve this asynchronous state (you're happy for it to load on the client-side only).
 You can pass in an option to `useBeckon()`: